epam/edp-codebase-operator/docs/api.md

-CodebaseImageStream is the Schema for the CodebaseImageStreams API
+CodebaseImageStream is the Schema for the CodebaseImageStreams API.

 <table>
     <thead>